 Sabrina Ilius is a masters student of Psychology in her final year (University of Trier).
 She recently joined the lab as a full time research intern (October 2019-Feb 2020) and is now conducting her master thesis with us – virtually given the COVID-19 pandemic.
 Sabina is part of a project on multiverse of SCR quantification approaches and thereby focuses on a group of approaches referred to as “baseline correction approaches”.
 Sabrina finalizes an already conducted systematic literature search based on the PRISMA guidelines and re-analyzes pre-existing data using a multiverse of different formulas identified in the literature.

-Research Intern (full time)
+Research Interns (full time)

 Vincent Keyaniyan joined the lab as a research intern on April 1st – in the middle of the COVID-19 shut-down.
 He is a Bachelor student of Psychology at the Medical School Hamburg.